Police: 5 found dead after shooting in Ontario home | Law-Order

 Constable George Tudos said four of the deceased are believed to be men and one of them is believed to be a woman, but added that police are waiting for the coroner to confirm ages.
 Tudos said officers also found another woman in the house with a gunshot wound and she was sent to a local hospital with serious but non-life-threatening injuries.

-Investigators said they believe the shooter is among the dead.
-Police were not looking for any more suspects and there were no community safety concerns.
+Durham police said in a statement that the suspected shooter is believed to have died from a self-inflicted gunshot wound, and no other suspects are outstanding.
 Police initially believed there were four people dead and one injured, but later updated that another person had died.

 Tudus told reporters that police were waiting for the homicide team to arrive to get a better understanding of what happened.
 Carol Gibson, who lives down the street from the crime scene, said she was startled awake by the incident.